ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **partAttributes [`Map<number, AttributeDefinition>`](#attributedefinition)**

-The set of attribute definitions refering to inspection plan parts.
+The set of attribute definitions referring to inspection plan parts.

 **characteristicAttributes [`Map<number, AttributeDefinition>`](#attributedefinition)**

-The set of attribute definitions refering to inspection plan characteristics.
+The set of attribute definitions referring to inspection plan characteristics.

 **measurementAttributes [`Map<number, AttributeDefinition>`](#attributedefinition)**

-The set of attribute definitions refering to measurements.
+The set of attribute definitions referring to measurements.

 **valueAttributes [`Map<number, AttributeDefinition>`](#attributedefinition)**

-The set of attribute definitions refering to measurement values.
+The set of attribute definitions referring to measurement values.

 **catalogAttributes [`Map<number, AttributeDefinition>`](#attributedefinition)**

-The set of attribute definitions refering to catalog entries.
+The set of attribute definitions referring to catalog entries.
 <a id="markdown-entitytype" name="entitytype"></a>
 #### EntityType